Eucalyptus polyanthemos: Ecology

 The larvae of the moth species Trichiocercus sparshalli and the eucalyptus leaf mining sawfly Phylacteophaga froggatti feed on the leaves.
 Large, old trees may form hollows that are used as nests for owls including the barking owl (Ninox connivens).

-It has been recorded as an invasive species in California It is an introduced species in California where it is known as silver dollar gum, redbox or redbox gum.
+It has been recorded as an invasive species in California.
+It is an introduced species in California where it is known as silver dollar gum, redbox or redbox gum.

 Significant trees

 A red box in Fraser National Park is recorded on the Significant Tree Register of the National Trust of Australia in Victoria.
 It is an unusual form with contorted limbs which is estimated to be around 80 years old and is 26.7 metres high.

 In Gilmore in the Australian Capital Territory, a tree known as Murumbeeja Scarred Red Box No 1 is listed on the Register of the National Estate.
-It is a scarred tree, marking the removal by aborigines of bark, probably for canoe construction.
+It is a scarred tree, marking the removal by Indigenous Australians of bark, probably for canoe construction.